Ojay97-hub/The-Winchester/README.md

 ## BUGS

-1) On the initial deployment the custom logo did not load in but this was quickly realised due to the incorrect file pathway.
+1) On the initial deployment the custom logo did not load in but this was quickly realised due to the incorrect file pathway of "..assets/" rather than "assets/".

-2) The navbar was overflowing and failed to block display the navtoggle when attempting to make it responsive.
+2) The navbar was overflowing and failed to block display the navtoggle when attempting to make it responsive at 768px.
 The temporary fix here was to simply extend the media query to 777px rather than the original tablet size of 768px.
-This is something that would need to be looked at again to.
+This is something that would need to be looked at again to ensure it doesn't overflow at 768px.

-3) Another issue that was highlighted by **Wave** was an empty label tag in the navtoggle even though it had a font awesome icon.
+3) Another issue that was highlighted by **Wave** was an empty label tag in the navtoggle causing a screen reader error, even though it had a font awesome icon contained inside.
 This was resolved by inserting a b tag with a class styled to display none.

 ## ACCESSIBILITY